wazuh/wazuh-documentation/source/user-manual/capabilities/auditing-whodata/who-windows.rst

       <directories check_all="yes" whodata="yes">C:\Windows\System32\drivers\etc</directories>
     </syscheck>

-However, other processes could modify some of these configurations, preventing syscheck from receiving the necessary information.
-In this case the directories configured in whodata mode will be reconfigured to realtime mode, so that syscheck will continue to generate alerts.
-Wazuh detects these changes in two different ways:
+Even though FIM configures the needed Local Audit Policies and SASLs when launched, other services may change this configuration preventing who-data from receiving the monitored events.
+In this case, FIM detects this configuration change and switches all the directories configured with who-data to real-time mode.
+The two available mechanisms to detect these configuration changes are:

 #.
 Windows generates specific events (ID 4719) when one of the Audit Policies is modified (Success removed).
 #.
 Periodically, Wazuh checks that the Audit Policies and the SACLs are configured as expected.
-It is possible to modify this interval, see :ref:`the configuration section of windows_audit_interval<reference_ossec_syscheck_windows_audit_interval>`.
+It is possible to modify the frequency of this verification with :ref:`windows_audit_interval<reference_ossec_syscheck_windows_audit_interval>`.

 To manually configure Local Audit Policies and SACLs, see :ref:`the guide to configure Local Audit Policies and SACLs<who-windows-policies>`.